Cognitive Dissonance

 Link to workout in Strava

-there was a line to get "correct direction banff" pictures so I grabbed one from behind
+there was a long line of tourists waiting to get "correct direction" pictures of the Banff sign, so I grabbed one from behind

 This deer was also eating at Tim Horton's; I'm taking the picture from where I parked my bike against the window of the shop

-WELCOME writ large
+WELCOME writ large, twice!

 Lake Louise, town of, is down there.
 The whole thing!